 The connector on the O2 sensor itself has male terminals.

 With the multimeter test leads, probe terminals number 3 and number 4 of the O2 sensor itself.

 If all is OK, you should see about 4 to 20 Ωs on your multimeter.

 If the heater element is fried, your multimeter will show an open (usually indicated by the letters OL) or a number over 10 K Ωs.

 Let's take a look at your test results:

 CASE 2: Your multimeter showed an open circuit (OL).
-This confirms that the rear O2's heater element, on your Corolla, is fried.
-Replacing the rear oxygen sensor with a new one will solve the P0141 trouble code lighting up the check engine light (CEL).
+This confirms that the rear O2 sensor's heater element is fried.
+Replacing the rear O2 sensor with a new one will solve the P0141 trouble code lighting up the check engine light (CEL).

-- Confirmed that power and Ground is reaching the sensor's heater (TEST 1).
+- Confirmed that the downstream O2 sensor's heater element is getting power (TEST 1).

 - In this test you have confirmed that the heater element's resistance is out of specification.

 If this info saved the day, buy me a beer!